Return to: Deep-Six Home Page

 IN YOUR ENDLESS POOL

-Points to consider about your new Endless Pool (and a lot applies to all pools.):
+Points to consider about your new Endless Pool (much of this applies to all pools):

 The water in a pool MUST be kept in good swimming condition.
 Chemically it MUST test safe for bathing.
 Endless Pools supplies a test kit that allows you to make sure the water in your pool is of good quality.
 The following information will allow you determine what the water quality is and what to do to keep it where it should be.
 The test kit has a plastic comparator and chemicals with various colored tops.
 These are used to test the chemical quality of the pool water.
 Look closely at the comparator.
 There is a large test tube on one side.
 There is a small tube on the other side.
 The large tube has a 25 ml mark in the middle of the side of it.
 The small tube has a 9 ml mark about 1 cm. down from the top on the side.
 Those are the only levels we will be dealing with.
 Between the two test tubes there are colors that are used to make sure your pool water is chemically satisfactory.
 The colors up 1/2 way are the ones that should be matched.
 KEEP NOTES ON EVERYTHING THAT IS DONE!!!